-The Board of Directors of any state-chartered bank in Georgia may declare and pay cash dividends on its outstanding capital stock without any request for approval of the Bank's regulatory agency if the following conditions are met:
+The board of directors of any state-chartered bank in Georgia may declare and pay cash dividends on its outstanding capital stock without any request for approval of the Bank's regulatory agency if the following conditions are met:

-- Total classified assets at the most recent examination of the Bank do not exceed 80 percent of Tier 1 capital plus the allowance for loan losses; - The aggregate amount of dividends declared in the calendar year does not exceed 50 percent of the net profits, after taxes but before dividends, for the previous calendar year; and - The ratio of Tier 1 capital to adjusted total assets shall not be less than six percent.
+- Total adversely classified assets at the most recent examination of the Bank do not exceed 80 percent of Tier 1 Capital plus the allowance for loan losses as reflected at such examination, and - The aggregate amount of dividends declared or anticipated to be declared in the calendar year does not exceed 50 percent of the net income that is attributable to the Bank, for the previous calendar year; and - The ratio of Tier 1 Capital to Average Total Assets shall not be less than six percent.

-As of December 31, 2020, the amount available for distribution as dividends in the subsequent year without regulatory consent was \$9,485,915.
+As of December 31, 2021, the amount available for distribution as dividends in the subsequent year without regulatory consent was \$13,087,122.